grburgess/cosmogrb/docs/notebooks/universe.md

 survey.write('survey.h5')
 ```

-Upon reloading the survey, we can verify that, indeed, GBM triggered on some of the event!
+Upon reloading the survey, we can verify that, indeed, GBM triggered on some of the events!

 ```python
 survey = Survey.from_file('survey.h5')